 Learn more about our school partnership requirements.

-Talk to your headteacher and make sure they’re happy for you to join.
+Talk to your headteacher and make sure they’re happy for you to join and to fund your place.
 You should tell them that:

-- everyone on the programme is expected to come to all four training days, which are spread over 13 months
+- everyone on the programme is expected to come to up to five face-to-face training days

 - your school is responsible for arranging teaching cover for the days you are away

-- each stage of the programme requires around ten hours of online learning
+- each stage of the programme requires dedicated time spent on online learning

 That’s a fact.
 We want to make sure schools that teach the most disadvantaged pupils get the best leadership training and support to succeed.
 That’s good for poorer young people, who get brilliant leaders, good for teachers who want to progress and good for schools who get to develop and keep talented leaders.